The Emotional Internet of Things: How to Design for It

 The psychology of the process involves your behavior and emotions.
 And in today’s technology, emotions are one of the integral factors when we use our devices.
 By simply using Facebook’s reaction that evokes emotions such as happy, sad, angry, and love is now part of our online emotional vocabulary.

-As time passes, emotion-sensing technology advances from its trial phase to a reality.
-Emotion tracking apps like Moodnotes are used not only to understand one’s behavior but also to convert it into something that will drive positive behavior.
+As time passes, emotion-sensing technology advances from its trial phase to reality.
+Emotion tracking apps like Moodnotes are used not only to understand one’s behavior but also to convert them into something that will drive positive behavior.
 Others like Feelwristband and Zensorium Being use detectors to monitor skin temperature, heartbeat, and even maps good stress from bad to detect emotion in a limited manner.

 Now there are home devices such as Emospark that create a profile based on the user’s word of choice, facial recognition, and voice analysis.
 Its sensor detects emotions and then the device will use those components to deliver music, videos, and other multimedia according to your mood.
 This makes our experience with technology aside from being enjoyable, but also utterly real.

-We can say that artificial intelligence is now reaching human’s emotional realm through the personalization algorithm.
-Surely, technology is hyping up its level in terms of shaping user experience.
+We can say that artificial intelligence is now reaching the human’s emotional realm through the personalization algorithm.
+Surely, technology is hyping up its level in terms of shaping the user experience.
 But what does it mean in terms of designing for technology?

 DESIGNING FOR THE EMOTIONAL INTERNET OF THINGS

 Even algorithms need design for it to work more accurately.
 A design is needed for devices to provide an emotion-sensing experience.
 Algorithms input the data and the set of rules to become an output or an experience.
 Designers, on the other hand, are in charge of screening the inputs brought by algorithms in terms of obscurity, sensitivity, and context.
 The output is a set of interactions or experiences, involving either screen tapping or voice recognition.